 By now you’re probably wondering why GM would rock the boat with such a dramatic change to the Corvette formula.
 Apparently the front engine, rear-wheel-drive layout is reaching its limits.
 Also, the Alpha-based Camaro is already snapping at the heels of its big brother.
 Thus, to help separate future Corvettes from the Camaro, a more exotic design was required.

 There’s also a bit of mid-engine Corvette history.
 Corvette father Zora Arkus-Duntov was a huge fan of the layout, especially for motorsports.
 He helped GM build a number of mid-engine concepts for testing purposes, the original being the first CERV (Chevrolet Engineering Research Vehicle) concept rolled out in 1960.
 Don’t be surprised if a Corvette ZR1 successor is named after him, since we know GM has a trademark for “Zora”.

 Going mid-engine won’t be the only major change for the C8: another will be price.
 While the base C7 starts close to $ 60k, the new price of entry is said to be rising to approximately $ 80k.
 The higher price can be justified by the more exotic layout, plus it provides a nice buffer with the Camaro.
 The change will also help the C8 become a semi-exotic halo model for Chevrolet worldwide, similar to what the GT-R is for Nissan and the NSX is to Acura and Honda.

 Production will take place at the Corvette’s home in Bowling Green, Kentucky.
-GM has spent over $ 700 million in upgrades to the plant in the past year in preparation for the new car.
+GM has spent over $ 700 million in upgrades to the plant in preparation for the new car.

 Unfortunately, the news means the C7 will likely be the last Corvette with a front-mounted engine.
-To send it off with a bang, it’s reported GM will introduce a model above the current Z06 at next year’s Detroit Auto Show.
+GM may have just introduced the 2019 ZR1 to send it off with a bang.